 - After 10 minutes, remove the peppers to a small square of aluminum foil.
 Add the water to the pot, and set the steam trivet inside.
 Gently lower the foil square of peppers into the pot, secure the lid, and close the steam vent.

-- Finally, cook on low pressure for 2 minutes.
-When the timer sounds, perform a quick release of the pressure.
-Transfer the peppers to a serving platter, garnish with sesame seeds, and serve with remaining dipping sauce.
+- Finally, cook on low pressure for 2 minutes, performing a quick release of the pressure when the timer goes off.
+Use kitchen tongs to transfer the peppers to a serving platter, garnish with sesame seeds, and serve with remaining dipping sauce.

 LOOKING FOR MORE EASY APPETIZER RECIPES?